Si vous desirez obtenir les informations du site en français, veuillez contacter le bureau a 416-925-6331 ext. 227 ou par email:

 Part I: MCQ - Written Examination

 The MCQ examination is administered in two, 3 hour sessions.
-This is a closed book, online remote proctored examination, and consists of 240 independent multiple choice questions.
-The MCQ portion of the Qualifying Examination is multi-jurisdictional - candidates will be attempting the examination simultaneously along with candidates from British Columbia and Alberta.
+This is a closed book, online remote proctored examination, and consists of 220 independent multiple choice questions.
+The number of questions in each competency area follows the MCQ Exam Blueprint.

 Part II: OSCE - Clinical Examination

 The OSCE is designed to assess a candidate’s application of clinical knowledge, communication and problem solving skills.
 This examination consists of a series of stations through which all QE candidates rotate.
 At each station, the candidate is faced with a simulated task or clinical problem and is required to perform specific functions to complete the task or address the problem.
 The OSCE stations can be interactive with live, standardized patients or non-interactive.
+The number of stations addressing a particular competency area follows the OSCE Exam Blueprint.

 Familiarize Yourself with the OSCE: